 Cast: 2m, 3f

-Synopsis: A modern twist on Macbeth, we follow M & L, Asian American twins who are determined to do anything to win a coveted early admission minority scholarship to “The College.”
+Synopsis: In a modern twist on Macbeth, Asian American twins M & L are determined to do anything to win a coveted early admission minority scholarship to “The College.”

 Our Take: A dark comedy, non-stop thriller.
 Fast-paced with great scene work as well.